jamesdiacono/Fstyle/README.md

 ```

 _Fstyle_ ensures that classes produced by different stylers do not collide, even
-in huge applications.
+in large applications.
 For example:

 ```javascript
 const other_button_styler = fstyle.rule("button", "color: limegreen");